alaszmigiel/alaszmigiel/README.md

 ## 👩🏼‍💻 Currently Working On
 - **Obesity Prediction Model** – developing a machine learning model to predict obesity levels based on lifestyle and health data
-- **Engineering Thesis** – designing a **support system for managing personalized travel agency offers**, integrating data analysis and recommendation methods
+- **Engineering Thesis** – designing a support system for managing personalized travel agency offers, integrating data analysis and recommendation methods

 ## 📫 How to reach me?
 You can reach me via email or through my LinkedIn profile